 How Is Panic Disorder with Agoraphobia Diagnosed?

 and Statistical Manual of Mental Disorders (DSM), you must meet

-you have frequent and unexpected panic attacks
+- you frequently have unexpected panic attacks

 - your panic attacks are not caused by alcohol or

 The DSM has two criteria for the diagnosis of agoraphobia:

 or embarrassing to get out of if you had a panic attack

-you might have a panic attack, or suffering great distress in such places
+you might have a panic attack, or experiencing great distress in such places

 Be completely honest with your doctor about your symptoms to

 How Is Panic Disorder with Agoraphobia Treated?

 Two types of psychotherapy are common for the treatment of

 your panic attacks, then learning how to change your patterns of thought and

 In CBT, you’ll typically: